shimmy568/blog/source/_posts/docker-nodejs.md

 EXPOSE 3000
 ```

-This exposes port 3000 to allowing data to come in via this port.
-This can be set to whatever port you want you application to listen on.
+This exposes port 3000 to allow data to come in via this port.
+This can be set to whatever port you want your application to listen on.
 Pretty straightforward.

 ---